-Given its concerns about the industry backdrop, Company management determined during the third quarter of 2019 that an increase of its inventory allowance was necessary.
-Due to the slow moving nature or obsolescence of a portion of its long-term inventory and inventory related to the retirement of rental equipment, management recorded an increase of \$3.4 million to the Company's inventory allowance reserve for costs that may not be recoverable in the future.
-During the fourth quarter of 2019, management identified another \$408,000 of slow moving or obsolete inventory.
-For the year ended December 31, 2019, inventory allowance totaled \$3.8 million.
-We ended 2019 with an inventory allowance balance of \$24,000.
+Given its concerns about the industry backdrop, Company management determined during 2019 that an increase of its inventory allowance was necessary.
+Due to the slow moving nature or obsolescence of a portion of its long-term inventory and inventory related to the retirement of rental equipment, management recorded a charge of \$3.8 million to write off inventory that will not be recoverable in the future.
+For the year ended December 31, 2020, inventory allowance totaled \$0.3 million.
+We ended 2020 with an inventory allowance balance of \$221,000.